Wandalen/wTools/module/alias/fundamental_data_type/Readme.md

 ### Basic use-case :: single-line pair

-Sometimes you need to wrap more than a single element into a tupдe.
+Sometimes you need to wrap more than a single element into a tuple.
 If types of elements are different use `pair`.
 The same macro `types` is responsible for generating code for both `single`, `pair` and also `many`:

 <!-- {{# generate.module_sample{} #}} -->